-- Most Common Super Power: As with many of the super heroines of the Marvel Universe, Scarlet Witch has some very buxom breasts.
+- Most Common Super Power: As with many of the super heroines of the Marvel Universe, Scarlet Witch has some very large breasts.

 - My Significance Sense Is Tingling: The underlying theme is her 2016 comic book is that she sensed something going terribly wrong with witchcraft in general.

 - My Sister Is Off-Limits!: Quicksilver's attitude over her the first years.
 Turned into a I Have No Sister when she told him about her relation with the Vision.

 - Because of the unpredictable nature of her powers, sometimes they backfire.
 For example, at the end of "Ultron Unlimited".
 All the battle-weary Avengers were counting on her to use her powers to break Ultron's body... but she was badly hurt, couldn't concentrate, and made Ultron more powerful than ever instead.
 If The Cavalry hadn't arrived to save the day...

 - Example not related to her powers during "The Search for She-Hulk".
 She tries stopping Jennifer, who's having difficulty controlling herself as She-Hulk, from fleeing the scene by collapsing part of the building in front of her.
 Unfortunately, as Jen tells her, it's not anger that triggers her current Hulk Out.
 It's fear.
 And Wanda's just startled her...

 - New Powers as the Plot Demands: Her powers are among the most flexible in all of Marvel comics, being able to do whatever Depending on the Writer.